Signed in as:

 We provide 1:1 movement support, group movement classes, professional education and clinical supervision.

-Alanah Reilly (nee Dobinson) (she/her) is a senior Accredited Exercise Physiologist (AEP), published author, the founder and director of Autonomy in Movement.
+Alanah Reilly (nee Dobinson) (she/her) is a senior dual-accredited Exercise Physiologist and Sports Scientist (AEP, AES, Hons.), published author, clinical supervisor and the founder and director of Autonomy in Movement.
+Alanah holds advanced and expert titles in trauma-informed care and eating disorder recovery in the

 Alanah has a deep passion for supporting people to explore and experience a trauma-informed and life-enhancing relationship with movement.
 She, herself, has recovered from a history of undiagnosed Orthorexia Nervosa and Body Dysmorphia and now finds balance and self-worth across a number of areas in life, including spending time with her husband, Sean, hanging with her rescue dog, Lola, having brunch with friends, trail running and resistance training, and seeking out extreme sports when she travels!